 The Expenses page in Pleo displays transactions according to the date of authorisation.
 This is the date that the transaction was made, and is accessible by both admins and users.

-The Export page will show transactions according to the date of presentment.
-This is only available to admins.
+The Export page will show transactions according to the date of presentment. (also known as settled) This is only available to admins.

 Let's dive in further:

 Authorisations: When you make a purchase, the funds are "reserved" in your bank account with plans to clear.
 This is called an authorisation.

 Often the transaction will settle within a day, i.e. become a presentment, barring any disputes or currency conversion.